ChatGPT Statistics (2023) — The Key Facts and Figures

 How many people use ChatGPT?

-• In January 2023, ChatGPT’s website averaged more than 13 million unique visitors every day.
+- In March 2024, ChatGPT’s website averaged over 101 million visitors every day.
 (Source: Similar Web.)

 How much traffic does the ChatGPT website get?

-• We know that ChatGPT has over 100 million users, but traffic to its website is significantly higher than that.
-In January 2023, it is estimated that there were some 616 million visits to the ‘chat.open.ai.com’ web page, 350 million more than the previous month.
+- We know that ChatGPT has over 100 million users, but traffic to its website is significantly higher than that.
+Between January and March 2024, it is estimated that there were over 1.8 billion visits per month to the ‘chat.open.ai.com’ web page.
 (Source: Similar Web.)

-• ChatGPT’s 100+ million users are spread across the globe, but the country with the largest proportion of users is the US, which is estimated to account for over 15% of them.
-India is thought to have the second largest ChatGPT userbase, accounting for an estimated 7%+ of users.
+- ChatGPT’s 100+ million users are spread across the globe, but the country with the largest proportion of users is the United States, which is estimated to account for over 15% of them.
+India is thought to have the second largest ChatGPT userbase, accounting for an estimated 7.17%+ of all users.
 (Source: Similar Web.)

 How much does it cost to run ChatGPT?

-• Software industry experts have estimated that running costs for ChatGPT are at least $100,000 per day, or $3 million per month.
-This is based on the fact that ChatGPT sits on top of Microsoft’s Azure Cloud infrastructure, which charges $3 per hour for a single A100GPU super computer cluster.
-(Source: Tom Goldstein.)
+- Software industry experts have estimated that running costs for ChatGPT range somewhere between $100,000 and $700,000 per day or $3-$21 million per month.
+ChatGPT sits on top of Microsoft’s Azure Cloud infrastructure, which charges around $3 per hour for a single A100GPU super computer cluster.
+(Source: Tom Goldstein and Business Insider.)

-• Of course, server costs and a virtual supercomputer framework form only some of the costs associated with running ChatGPT.
+- Of course, server costs and a virtual supercomputer framework form only some of the costs associated with running ChatGPT.
 Another cost is paying the people who built it.
-At time of writing, OpenAI employs roughly 375 people.
-Employment website Glassdoor estimates that employee salaries at OpenAi range from $45K per annum for the position of ‘content editor’ up to $380K for ‘chief technical officer’.
+At time of writing, OpenAI employs roughly 770 people.
+Employment website Glassdoor estimates that employee salaries at OpenAi range from $54Kper annum for the position of ‘IT support’ up to $370K for ‘Research Scientist’.
 However, other AI industry-watchers provide much larger salary estimates for OpenAI.
-For example, employment website Levels.fyi estimates that a level 5 software technician at OpenAi earns approximately $900K per year, made up of a base salary of $300K and stock options valued at $600K.
+For example, employment website Levels.fyi estimates that a level 5 software technician at OpenAi earns approximately $925K per year, made up of a base salary of around $300K and stock options valued at $600K.
 (Sources: Wikipedia, Glassdoor and Levels.fyi.)

 How much does it cost to use ChatGPT?

-• ChatGPT is currently free to use.
-The free version provides a fully functional ‘research preview’ of ChatGPT, which allows OpenAI to assess the system’s strengths and weaknesses as well as gather feedback from early adopters.
+- The free version provides a fully functional ‘research preview’ of ChatGPT, which allows OpenAI to assess the system’s strengths and weaknesses as well as gather feedback from early adopters.
+However, the free version only gives users access to ChatGPT-3.5.
 (Source: OpenAI.)

-• There is also a ChatGPT API waitlist that will give developers and businesses access to an official ChatGPT API.
-It is reported that companies will have to pay $0.002 for an input of around 750 words.
-(Source: OpenAI and Computerworld.)
+- There is also a ChatGPT API waitlist that gives developers and businesses access to an official ChatGPT API.

-• Early adopters of ChatGPT’s API service include Snap, Quizlet, Instacart and Shopify.
+- Early adopters of ChatGPT’s API service included Snap, Quizlet, Instacart and Shopify.
 (Source: Techcrunch.)

 How long did it take to train ChatGPT?